-If you’ve been reading my blog, you know how passionate I am about bullet journals and want to help inspire others to get started with theirs.
+Welcome to Bullet Journal 101.
+If you’ve been reading my blog, then you know how passionate I am about bullet journals and helping inspire others to get started with theirs.

 This post contains affiliate links, which means I may earn some money if you click on one.
 Read the full disclaimer here.

 For starters, do you know what a bullet journal is?
 It’s basically whatever you need it to be from a planner to detail your schedule, to a habit tracker to track anything from sleep to running, a meal planner to plan meals, even a brain dump where you detail your thoughts.
-It’s only limited by your creativity!
+Let your imagination soar!

 Sometimes what we lack is a tad bit of inspiration (which this post will take care of in the next few minutes!).